 It’s true, though, that the sleep cycles of a person in their 70s look very different than those of a young adult.
-A person in their 20s may spend 20% of their total sleep time in the restorative stage of deep, slow-wave sleep.
-By their early 70s, time in deep sleep may be as little as 5%.
+A person in their 20s may spend 20 percent of their total sleep time in the restorative stage of deep, slow-wave sleep.
+By their early 70s, time in deep sleep may be as little as 5 percent.
 REM sleep, the stage that’s particularly important for mental and emotional restoration, also generally declines with age, but less drastically than slow-wave sleep.
 Adults in their 70s, 80s, and 90s are spending much more time in light sleep, where fragmented, unrefreshing sleep is more likely to occur.
 And shorter sleep times translate to fewer sleep cycles in any given night—which means less time in all the stages of sleep.

 Other physiological changes that can happen at this age include a shift in bio time, and a drop in melatonin production.
 Melatonin levels have been gradually dropping since adolescence, and research suggests that by our 70s, nighttime melatonin levels may be as low as daytime melatonin levels were in our teenage years.
-Melatonin is an important hormone for sleep and for maintenance of healthy biorhythms.
+Melatonin is an important hormone for sleep and for the maintenance of healthy biorhythms.
 Its decline may be a significant factor in age-related sleep issues.

 In older adults, biorhythms themselves can advance, shifting their timing to earlier in the day.
 That means preferences for waking and activity shift to earlier in the morning, with a nighttime shift to preferences for earlier bedtimes.
 Some adults in their 70s and older will find themselves with a new biotype—sometimes they become Lions, but there’s also a pretty common shift to the short-sleeping Dolphin biotype that happens in older adulthood.

 This biotype and bio time doesn’t happen for everyone.
 As with so much about sleep needs and preferences, there’s evidence that this shift is heavily influenced by our genes.
-As many as 50% of people who experience advanced circadian phase syndrome (the medical term for this bio time shift) have at least one relative who has also gone through this sleep phase change.
+As many as 50 percent of people who experience advanced circadian phase syndrome (the medical term for this bio time shift) have at least one relative who has also gone through this sleep phase change.
 There’s also some fascinating evidence of gender differences in the way age affects sleep, with studies showing that men may experience more of aging’s direct impact on sleep than women.

 Individual genetics play a role in how sleep looks and feels in our older adult years—and so does our individual health.
-A growing body of research shows that older adults who are healthy aren’t more sleep-deprived than younger adults, and that it’s the impact of health conditions on sleep, rather than aging itself, that account for a significant percentage of sleep complaints in older adulthood.
+A growing body of research shows that older adults who are healthy aren’t more sleep-deprived than younger adults and that it’s the impact of health conditions on sleep, rather than aging itself, that account for a significant percentage of sleep complaints in older adulthood.